burgholzer/personal-webpage/content/authors/admin/_index.md

 ---
 title: Lukas Burgholzer
-role: Postdoctoral Researcher in Quantum Computing
+role: Co-Founder & CTO @ MQSC | Postdoctoral Researcher in Quantum Computing @ TUM
 bio: Lukas Burgholzer is a postdoctoral researcher at the Technical University of Munich working on design automation tools and software for quantum computing.